lapo5/ROS2-Aruco-TargetTracking/README.md

 ROS2 Package to detect the pose of multiple aruco from an input camera stream.
 The calibration of the camera must be specified via the params file.
+The package contains also a node to simulate a marker, for debugging and unit tests.

 ## Aruco Detection Params